Unconventional early-time relaxation in the Rydberg chain: Abstract

 \section{Abstract}

-We show that unconventional relaxation dynamics of special initial states in one-dimensional arrays of Rydberg atoms produce non-generic decay of the initial-state survival probability at early times.
-Using the PXP hamiltonian as a minimal model of the Rydberg blockade, we prove that the early-time survival probability for states exhibiting quantum many-body scarring decays at a characteristic rate, whose finite-size scaling is determined solely by scars.
-We numerically investigate the effects of both revival-enhancing and ergodicity-restoring perturbations and find results consistent with the limiting cases of integrable and ergodic dynamics, respectively.
-Since the survival probability is easily accessible experimentally at early times, our findings enable us to probe the presence of scars at time scales much shorter than that of thermalization.
+We show that unconventional relaxation dynamics of special initial states in one-dimensional arrays of Rydberg atoms produce non-generic decay of the initial-state survival probability (SP) at very early times.
+Using the PXP hamiltonian as a minimal model of the Rydberg blockade, we prove that the early-time SP for states exhibiting quantum many-body scarring (QMBS) decays at a characteristic rate, whose finite-size scaling is determined solely by scars.
+We numerically investigate the effects of both revival-enhancing and ergodicity-restoring deformations of the PXP hamiltonian and find results consistent with the limiting cases of integrable and ergodic dynamics, respectively.
+We moreover argue that such unconventional early relaxation of scarred initial states is characteristic of a whole class of QMBS models.
+Since the SP can be easily measured experimentally, our findings enable us to probe the presence of scars at time scales much shorter than that of thermalization.